juliuscc/heos-api/README.md

 // Logs out the address of a HEOS device
 ```

-#### heos.discoverAndConnect([timeout, options])
+#### heos.discoverAndConnect([options])

--   `timeout`: number
 -   `options`: {bindOptions: {port: number, address: string}}

 Finds one HEOS device in the network, and connects to it.
 A promise is returned that will resolve when the first device is found, or reject if no devices are found before `timeout` milliseconds have passed.
 If the function resolves it will resolve with a HeosConnection.
-Optional discover settings can be set by `options`, namely `bindOptions.port` and `bindOptions.address` for connecting to a network interface.
+Optional discover settings can be set by `options`, namely `port` and `address` for connecting to a network interface.

 ```js
 heos.discoverAndConnect().then(console.log)